ulf-rodened/remarkable-basil/content/flu-faq.md

 * [Take steps to avoid infection](http://www.health.harvard.edu/how-to-prevent-infections), such as washing your hands frequently and cooking meats thoroughly.
 * Try to minimize stress.

+Why is sauna bathing good for the immune system?

 Sauna bathing with periods of body cool-down can help by strengthening the immune system.
 There are indications that the white blood cells in your body can increase as a result of the heat in a sauna.
 Specially in trained athletes.
 White cells are very important for fighting off infections that are trying to bring harm to the body.

 There are also other changes that are taking place in your body as you sit and enjoy the warmth and comfort in a sauna.
 These changes are in respect to your T cells and antibodies.
 Some people say that even when they are suffering from a cold they find some time in the sauna helps to improve their condition.
 This is thought to be because microbes causing the ailment don't like the heat and tend to die off at higher temperatures.

 Sweating flushes the body from toxins and infections by improving lymphatic drainage and blood circulation.
 Both the traditional and infrared sauna kill pathogens due to heat.

 References: Hussain, J., & Cohen, M. (2018).
 Clinical Effects of Regular Dry Sauna Bathing: A Systematic Review.
 Evidence-Based Complementary and Alternative Medicine 2018: 1857413.
 192 Kunutsor, S. & Laukkanen, T. & Laukkanen, J. (2017).
 Sauna bathing reduces the risk of respiratory diseases: a long-term prospective cohort study.
-European Journal of
-Epidemiology 32 (12): 1107–1111.
+European Journal of  Epidemiology 32 (12): 1107–1111.
 193 Xue, J. et al. (2016).
 Short-Term Heat Shock Affects Host-Virus Interaction in Mice Infected with Highly Pathogenic Avian Influenza Virus H5N1.
 Frontiers in Microbiology 7: 924.
 194 Castellani J. & M Brenner, I. & Rhind, S. (2002).
 Cold exposure: human immune responses and intracellular cytokine expression.
 Medicine & Science in Sports & Exercise 34 (12):
 2013–2020.
 Review.